 High tide, the intermission between rising and falling tide, is surprisingly brief, and harder to spot than you might suppose.
 Ten minutes ago the tide was indisputably incoming, its trace clearly visible as a tongue of turbulent water racing around Deer Island and up the Passage.
 But now the channel is a confused muddle of currents running this way and that, like a crowd milling about, awaiting a signal.
 That signal will arrive shortly.
 Over the next few minutes the milling about will gradually cease, and the waters of Passamaquoddy Bay will gather force and head seaward.
-In six hours and 18 minutes, give or take, the pattern will reverse.
+In a fraction over six hours, give or take, the pattern will reverse.

 Here, on on the West Passage, tides are a force to be reckoned with, averaging nearly twenty five feet from high to low.
 A hundred or so miles away, at the head of the Bay of Fundy, they are more than twice as large, pushing, some days, fifty five feet.
 In fact, the Bay of Fundy has the greatest average tidal range to be found anywhere on Planet Earth.
 Every day, twice a day, regular as a metronome, twenty-some trillion, with a T, gallons of water rush in and then spill back out.
 This gargantuan oscillation is driven, as are tides everywhere, by the moon’s gravitational attraction, combined with complex, planetary-scale inertial forces.
 But the Bay of Fundy’s unique location and geography concentrate the effect as nowhere else, with spectacular results.

 Once the tidal current gets going, it moves with impressive speed, generating a clearly audible rushing sound and kicking up, in places, standing waves 5 or 6 feet high.
 Whirlpools a hundred feet across form and dissipate with clock-like regularity.
 Sometimes a bend in the shoreline or an obstruction on the bottom deflects some of the onrushing current so that it curves back on itself and runs, improbably, backward.
 Such imbalance cannot be long sustained, though.
 Inevitably, as though recognizing the futility of resistance, the errant plume falters, and is quickly absorbed back into the main stream.